webhintio/hint/packages/hint-performance-budget/README.md

 | Edge   | 240 Kbps | 200 Kbps | 840ms |
 | Dial   |  49 Kbps |  30 Kbps | 120ms |

-`loadTime` has to be a number greater than `1` and indicates the time in seconds to load all the resources.
+`loadTime` needs to be a number greater than `1` and indicates the time in seconds to load all the resources.

 The default values are: